24+ Unplugged Road Trip Activities for Kids (2024)

 Even big kids and adults can join the coloring fun.
 There are all sorts of coloring books for teens and grown-ups who want to get crafty.
 Coloring is a relaxing way to pass the time at any age.

 Older children will want some quality markers.
-My teen daughter recommends these Ohuhu Markers.
-Bonus: they come with their own handy carrying case.
+My artistic teen daughter recommends these Ohuhu Markers.
+Bonus: they come with a handy carrying case.

 Colored pencils are always entertaining, too.
 Prismacolor is a trusted brand for budding artists.